W-Mills/rust-book/README.md

 - A slice is a kind of reference that lets you refer to a contiguous sequence of elements in a collection
 - `&str` is the type for "string slice" which is an immutable reference
   - `fn returns_string_slice(s: &String) -> &str { ...` takes String referrence, returns a string slice
+  - Generally more flexible to use `(s: &str)` as a param, becuase can be used for `&String` and `&str` values
+- Can slice other collections like arrays more generally too

 ```rust
 // String slice